CalebAP/PracticeSMBW/README.md

 ## Features
 - [BetterIGT by RootCubed](https://github.com/RootCubed/BetterIGT) allowing for presice in game time measurement
 - All Any% levels have pipes added to reset various sections of the levels and the time limit set to 900
-- 8-1 and 8-2 have the meteors removed, causing annoying RNG to no longer screw with your practice
 - 8-Airship has multiple pipes in the Bowser Jr. boss fight to allow for continuous bombless practice, and can supply you with extra propellers
-- 2 pipes in 3-C for LCK practice
+- Pipes in 3-C for LCK practice

 ## Pull requests
 If you would like to contirbute to the mod, you are welcome to submit a pull request adding/modifying features.